Using BeansWrapper directly is not

 since the argument is unwrapped just as with ordinary method calls.

-In effect, model(key)
+In effect, model(key) on a Map

-is equal to model.get(key)
+is equal to model.get(key), only shorter to

 write.

-Models for java.util.ResourceBundle
+Models for java.util.ResourceBundle also

-as a convenient
+implement TemplateMethodModelEx as a convenient

 way of resource access and message formatting.
 A single-argument